PennLINC/babs/docs/source/preparation_config_yaml_file.rst

     * We recommend using ``$INPUT_PATH`` as the first key in this section **singularity_run**, i.e., before other arguments.

-  * How to write the path to the input dataset?
-Here we use an example configuration YAML file of fMRIPrep with FreeSurfer results ingressed - you can find this example YAML file `here <https://github.com/PennLINC/babs/blob/main/notebooks/README.md>`_.
+  * How do you write the path to the input dataset?
+Here we use an example configuration YAML file of fMRIPrep with existing FreeSurfer results ingressed - you can find this example YAML file `here <https://github.com/PennLINC/babs/blob/main/notebooks/README.md>`_.

     * For the positional argument ``input_dataset``, say we want to use (unzipped) raw BIDS dataset called ``BIDS``;